rubenk/pdns/docs/settings.rst

 -  Boolean
 -  Default: yes

 If a PID file should be written.
-Available since 4.0.

 .. _setting-xfr-max-received-mbytes: